 Always put cakes in the fridge

 When decorating a cake, techniques that include buttercream frosted cakes or naked cakes can go in the fridge without fear of destruction.
-However, you should never store a cake covering in fondant in a fridge.
+However, you should never store a cake covered in fondant in a fridge.
 If you do, you’ll end up with a sticky, wet mess.
 And if you had finely crafted details on it like sugar flowers, then you can say goodbye to that handiwork, for it too will be ruined by the fridge’s moisture.

 All cakes can be made year-round

 Not true.
 The integrity of a cake can be affected by any number of factors, including weather conditions.
-If you’re travelling with a cake, transporting it from one location to another, then you need to be aware of any circumstances that can affect the cake.
+If you’re traveling with a cake, transporting it from one location to another, then you need to be aware of any circumstances that can affect the cake.
 The moist heat of a summer’s day will destroy a decorated cake, especially if there’s chocolate work or soft icing involved.
 Cakes thrive in cool, dry spaces.

 It doesn’t take long to make

 Making boxed cakes or following a simple recipe with little to no decorative work can be achieved in an hour or two.
 However, crafting elaborate cakes with delicate details can take a day or two, maybe more depending on the scale of the cake design.
 The bigger the cake, the longer it’ll take to make, from baking and prepping to covering and decorating.
-Any high-quality cake shop will take as much time as they need to create a cake that fits their client’s needs.
+Any high-quality cake shop will take as much time as they need to create a cake that fits its client’s needs.

-Located in the Kerrisdale neighbourhood of Vancouver, British Columbia, Sweet E’s Pastries and Sweets is a unique cake shop and pastry boutique.
+Located in the Kerrisdale neighborhood of Vancouver, British Columbia, Sweet E’s Pastries and Sweets is a unique cake shop and pastry boutique.
 Since opening our doors in 2005, our cake artists have been designing playful, yet modern creations for our unique clientele.
 If you’re interested in ordering custom cookies or a large number of baked goods, call us and visit our website at https://sweet-e.ca/.